 Despite expectations that Windows 7 would spur mainstream VDI adoption, most enterprises aren’t doing full virtual desktop infrastructure build-outs just yet.
-Instead, IT pros are doing operating system upgrades the traditional way,
+Instead, IT pros are doing operating system upgrades the traditional way, using physical PCs and imaging automation tools.

 But simple to use application virtualization technologies have found their way into Windows upgrade projects because that desktop virtualization technology gives companies a way to deploy incompatible legacy applications to Windows 7.
 It also gives companies a simple way to dip their toes into desktop virtualization.